You've decided now is the time to move your company’s on-premises content to the cloud. Welcome to the ‘new norm’.

 - Mail and other client applications

 - Mail archiving and compliance

-Another source of support is the Microsoft Assessment and Planning (MAP) toolkit.
+Another source of support for implementation is the Microsoft Assessment and Planning (MAP) toolkit.
 Offered as an automated, multi-product planning and assessment tool, it delivers detailed readiness assessment reports, along with comprehensive hardware and software information, and actionable advice to help you speed up your IT infrastructure planning process and collect more information on assets residing within your current on-premises environment.

-Evaluate if you need to purchase any third-party email migration toolsets and check on hardware requirements.
+Plan ahead and evaluate if you need to purchase any third-party email migration toolsets and check on hardware requirements.